 Choosing a Health Career

-When exploring career options, or trying to decide whether or not a health care career is right for you, consider the following questions:
+When trying to decide whether a healthcare career is right for you, consider the following questions:

 - Do I have the desire to improve the health and well being of others?

 - Does this career choice align with my values and academic strengths?

 - Do I enjoy being in a healthcare setting?

 - Do I like working as part of a team of professionals, or do I prefer to work on my own, taking responsibility for my own work?